Kasetsart University: History

 On 18 July 2015, the Kasetsart University Act B.E.
 2558 (2015) transformed it from a public university to a national university.

 Symbols

 Phra Phirun

 Kasetsart University's symbol is Phra Phirun, the god of rain mounted on a Nāga with encircled by lotus petals and then by the words "มหาวิทยาลัยเกษตรศาสตร์ พ.ศ. ๒๔๘๖" in the Thai version and "KASETSART UNIVERSITY 1943" in the English version.

 Nontri tree

 The Nontri tree has been a symbol of Kasetsart University since 1963.
 King Bhumibol Adulyadej and Queen Sirikit planted nine nontri trees in the front of Kasetsart University's main auditorium on 29 November 1963 which became historic day for Kasetsart University people.

 The nontri is a tree in the family Fabaceae.
 It is a long-lived evergreen with grey-brown bark with upright branches.
 The leaves are bipinnate compound and the flowers are yellow, produced in large compound racemes.
 Its fruit is a pod containing seeds.

 Organization

 Bangkhen

 Kasetsart University occupies 846 rai in Chatuchak District, Bangkok.
+Located near the Kasetsart University BTS station.